gersteinlab/aloft/README.md

 - Disorder prediction: Gives the percentage of disordered residues in the translated nucleotide sequence.
 Also gives the percentage of disordered residues in the translated nucleotide sequence after the truncation caused by a premature stop.
-Or a . if variant does not have disorder regions.
+Or if a variant does not have disorder regions.

 ** Protein Families & Post Translational Modifications **
 For the following features,